From Latent to Observable Position-Based Click Models in Carousel Interfaces: Experimental Results

 For these final analyses, we jointly examine both the click log-likelihood and the observed examination log-likelihood (OELL).
 Note that the OELL is a metric that is better aligned with user behavior, as the model must correctly estimate examinations and clicks.
 This is a significantly harder problem, leading to poorer values for the OELL compared to the Test LL.
 Click likelihood can be seen as a binary classification problem, while observed likelihood is a 4-class problem.
 This 4-class problem is not solvable by the TCM and CCM.
 The problem lies in that the TCM and CCM are models that are capable of modeling clicks through mathematical optimization, but with examination probabilities that are infeasible when faced with a more realistic metric.

 Examining both experiments, a pattern emerges: models that have an examination initialization of Gaze consistently have better OELL.
-Most importantly this is true for models that are not trained with the OELL objective (i.e., CPBM and RCPBM).
-In the \textit{Standard} experiment, the CPBM and RCPBM with Gaze initializations have similar click likelihood performances as the carousel initialization, but the carousels initializations show some of the worst performances on the OELL.
+Most importantly this is true for models that are not trained with the OELL objective (i.e. CPBM and RCPBM).
+In the \textit{Standard} experiment, the CPBM and RCPBM with Gaze initializations have similar click likelihood performances as the Carousel initialization, but the Carousel initializations show some of the worst performances on the OELL.
 Based on these results, initializing examination with examination data can lead to a model that does not sacrifice click likelihood and has much more realistic examination values.

 Focusing on the OEPBM, it consistently performs well on the OELL and always outperforms the CPBM and RCPBM, but this is not surprising as it is the objective likelihood.
-Inline with the results of the CPBM and RCPBM, the gaze initialization across both experiments provides the best OELL.
+In line with the results of the CPBM and RCPBM, the Gaze initialization across both experiments provides the best OELL.